 In some cases, the affected person can hear, but has difficulty understanding spoken words, particularly in noisy environments.
 Hearing and understanding speech may be improved by the use of hearing aids or cochlear implants.

 Symptoms of auditory neuropathy can sometimes vary; for example, a person may experience both improvements and deteriorations in their hearing.
 The long-term outlook varies too.
 For example, the hearing of a person diagnosed with auditory neuropathy may improve, deteriorate or remain unchanged, and there is no way to predict the outcome.

-The symptoms of auditory neuropathy vary from one individual to the next, but can include:
+The symptoms of auditory neuropathy vary from one person to the next, and can fluctuate.
+Symptoms can include:

-- Hearing may be normal, but with poor speech perception
+- normal hearing but with poor speech perception

 How sounds are experienced

 The different structures involved in hearing include:

 - outer ear – the part you can see.
 Sounds are funnelled into the middle ear by the outer ear

 - middle ear – separated from the outer ear by the eardrum.
 The eardrum moves in response to sound waves.
 The movement is amplified by tiny bones within the middle ear

 - inner ear – the amplified sound waves are picked up by a little spiral-shaped organ called the cochlea.
 Tiny hair-like nerve endings within the cochlea sense the vibration and pass the message – interpreted into electrical impulses – to the cochlear nerve